hnakamur/go-zabbixsender/README.md

 # go-zabbixsender

-A Go library for sending metrics to Zabbix.
+A pure Go library for sending metrics to a Zabbix server.

-## limitation

-As of now, metric time is limited to the current time.
-(No timestamp is encoded in metrics packets).